Romance Workshop

 Join a fun, supportive, and inspiring workshop led by published romance author Georgia Clark.

-Romance novels are rich, emotional stories that explore love, sex, and relationships — often with diverse casts, whip-smart plots, and serious heart.
+Romance novels are rich, emotional stories that explore love, sex, and relationships, often with diverse casts, whip-smart plots, and a lot of heart.
 The genre is booming, and editors are actively looking for fresh, original voices.

-Whether you're writing a romance novel, weaving a romantic subplot into another genre, or crafting contemporary women's fiction, this virtual class will give you the tools, structure, and feedback you need to move forward with confidence.
+Whether you're writing a romance novel, weaving a romantic subplot into another genre, or crafting contemporary women's fiction with romantic elements, this virtual class will give you the tools, structure, and feedback you need to write with confidence.

 The four sessions offer craft lectures and personalized feedback on your work.
 Writers will have the opportunity to workshop a piece and receive detailed notes.